buithanhquan1994/simple-reactjs-dictionary-app/README.md

 # Simple App [Dictionary App]
-This project was developed for learning basic reactjs, scss, and structure folder
+This project was developed for learning basic reactjs, scss, structure folder and simple deployment with docker and docker-compose

 Description about the project: Type the word (searching) and select the language that want to know the meaning